themrmax/ebay_sale_predictor/README.md

 	  --keywords KEYWORDS  train mode only: search keywords used to build training dataset, use + for spaces
-	  --ad-title AD_TITLE  score mode only: ad text to be used for scoring --price PRICE        train mode only: price of ad to be used for scoring
+	  --ad-title AD_TITLE  score mode only: ad text to be used for scoring --price PRICE        score mode only: price of ad to be used for scoring